AleksandraL99/Projekt_Blockchain/README.md

 Project scope:

--adding NFT
+-add NFT

--displaying NFT in the gallery
+-display NFT in the gallery